Mikonimo/campusKorner/README.md

 # CampusKorner

-A marketplace platform for university students to buy and sell items within their campus community.
+A modern marketplace for university students to buy and sell items within their campus community.
+This platform simplifies product listings, ordering, reviews, and more, all tailored to university life.

+## Introduction
+CampusKorner connects students within their campus by providing an easy-to-use interface for product management, orders, reviews, and profiles.
+The goal is to foster a trusted and convenient environment to exchange goods or services exclusively for university students.

 ## Features